Fogg is a deodorant brand launched in 2011 by Vini cosmetics.

 When Fogg was launched, its marketing campaigns majorly focused on highlighting their USP, i.e. a deodorant without gas.
 Every competitor of Fogg like Axe, Wild stone, engage, etc was marketing their product in the same way.

 Their ads were all the same, just showing the same thing in a different way.

-But Fogg took a different approach, focusing on conveying the information rather than pure entertainment.
+But Fogg took a different approach, it focused on conveying the information rather than pure entertainment.

 It focused on showing customers that their product is true value for money, guaranteeing 800 sprays per can, targeting other brands, saying they are all gas.

-This traditional marketing strategy worked well for it as, within 2 years, it became the market leader.
+This traditional marketing strategy worked well for them as, within 2 years, they became the market leader.